ConnorDCrawford/FirebaseDatabaseUI/README.md

 FirebaseDatabaseUI is an open-source library for iOS that allows you to quickly connect common UI elements to the [Firebase](https://firebase.google.com?utm_source=FirebaseUI-iOS) database for data storage, allowing views to be updated in realtime as they change, and providing simple interfaces for common tasks like displaying lists or collections of items.

+FirebaseDatabaseUI is derived from Google's FirebaseUI, with the following additions: sectioning, sorting, filtering, pagination, support for generic model classes, performance improvements, and more.

 ## Installing FirebaseDatabaseUI for iOS

 FirebaseDatabaseUI supports iOS 8.0+.
 To install, [download](https://github.com/ConnorDCrawford/FirebaseDatabaseUI/archive/master.zip) or clone this repository, and then drag and drop the files contained in /FirebaseDatabaseUI into your Xcode project, selecting "Copy items if needed."
 You will also need to install FirebaseDatabase and SwiftLCS.
 We recommend using [CocoaPods](https://cocoapods.org/pods/FirebaseUI) to do this.
 You can do this by adding the following to your `Podfile`: